ARK_Logo.jpg

 Daniel Kunz, Director

 Over 30 years experience in engineering, management & finance.
-Manager of Daniel Kunz & Associates, LLC.
+Founder of Daniel Kunz & Associates, LLC.
+Former President of Ivanhoe Mines & MK Gold.
+Former VP of Morris & Knudsen Corp.
 Recently retired President & CEO of Prime Mining Corp.

 Christian Milau, Director

 Former CEO of Equinox Gold and True Gold Mining.
-Currently CEO of Blue Dot Carbon Corp.
+Currently CEO of Saudi Discovery Company (Private).
+Director of Northern Dynasty Minerals, New Gold & Copper Standard Resources.

 Technical Advisors